 I recently re-read Marc MacYoung's book "In the Name of Self Defense: What it Costs, When It's Worth It".

 I've read this several times now, and each time I get something different from it.
 I can tell you that it's one of the books on the topic of self-defense (along with Rory Miller's book "Meditations on Violence") that have had a profound influence on my thinking about the subject.

 One thing Mr. MacYoung points out about violence is that our modern society does a very, very poor job in educating our members about what violence is, and how it is used, for both good and bad purposes.

-At least in the US, the message modern society sends is pretty clear.
-Except in some very limited circumstances (like sports, police officers, and military in specific cases):
+At least in the US, the message modern society sends is pretty clear, especially for the individual:

 VIOLENCE IS BAD!